threedi/dflowfm2threedi/README.md

   4. Replace pump-proxy orifices for real pumps
 - Run steps 1 and 2 of the script
 - The needed layers have been written to the 3Di schematisation geopackage as ``dhydro_{layer name}``.
 These layers are copies of the shapefile layers, enriched with data from the dsproj_data directory.
-- Use the Open 3Di Geopackage option to add the schematisation to your QGIS project
+- Add the schematisation to your QGIS project

 ### Culverts